 Senators Hassan and Lankford pose twelve specific questions that cover such matters as preparation, public communication, and observed terrorist incidents.

-Contact-tracing apps and lawful intercept.
+Contact-tracing apps and lawful intercept: convergence and opportunity.

 Vendors of lawful intercept tools ("spyware," in popular jargon, and when misused) are offering their products to governments as a quick approach to scaling COVID-19 contact tracing.
 Israel-based Cellebrite has, according to Reuters, offered its product to police in India as an aid to tracking people who may have been exposed to infection.
 Cellebrite is best known for a tool that law enforcement agencies have used to gain access to iPhones in the course of criminal investigations.
 Cellebrite points out that it's long offered its product to law enforcement, and that it recommends that participation in such contact tracing should be voluntary.
 The Israeli government is said to be working with NSO Group (whose Pegasus intercept tool has gained notoriety) to develop similar capabilities.
 Cyprus-based Intellexa and New York-based Verint have also offered their products to governments interested in contact tracing.

 Observers suggest that surveillance tools of this kind are too imprecise for contract tracing purposes.
 For that to be done effectively, it would need to be able to determine proximity within ten meters or less, and ideally to within two meters.
 Bluetooth-based apps may be able to do that, but the geolocation provided by surveillance tools are generally thought by critics to be too coarse for such purposes.

 Governments aren't alone in their desire to obtain a contact-tracing capability.
 Corporations are, too, as the Washington Post notes.
 Their motives range from a desire to serve a government market (as in the four companies Reuters mentions), to an interest in employee health and workplace safety, to something indistinguishable from public spirit.